 - The 2022 OSTP memo makes clear that its intent is to support equitable access to both publishing and reading research, and that it will not support models that will make it more difficult for federally funded researchers to publish and deposit their research.
 It specifically instructs agencies to “consider measures to reduce inequities in publishing of, and access to, federally funded research and data, especially among individuals from underserved backgrounds and those who are early in their careers” and to “develop procedures and practices to reduce the burden on federally funded researchers in complying with public access requirements.”

-While many agencies are not required to implement their public access policies until the beginning of 2026, some have begun to release updated guidance in 2023 and 2024:
+While many agencies are not required to implement their public access policies until the beginning of 2026, many began to release updated guidance in 2023 and 2024, and are issuing their policies and processes in 2025.
+See the following links for details about how this will be implemented by your specific funding agency:

 - SPARC, the Scholarly Publishing and Academic Resources Coalition, maintains links to agency updates and information about agency plans on their OSTP Policy Guidance page